anishsingh20/Credit-Fraud-detection-using-Autoencoder/README.md

 # Credit-Fraud-detection-using-Autoencoder

 Credit fraud detection using keras and Autoencoder in R.

-The credit data set is downloaded from Kaggle and using that dataset I will cluster fradulent and non-fradulent cases.
+The credit data set was downloaded from Kaggle and using that dataset I have trained an Autoendocer to predict which cases will be fradulent and non-fradulent.

 ## Plot for the differences in distribution of Fradulent and normal transactions